 She is then returned to the present time by the Mahdoubt, at which point Fatal Revenant deflates.
 The journey to Andelain sags under grueling treks and fatiguing battle sequences.
-The problem is that Donaldson brings out too many big guns, and without warning, that they collapse under their own weight.
-The Insequent are fascinating but have a deus-ex-machina quality that makes the Harrow's vanquishing of the Demondim a non-event.
-The return of the Sandgorgons is especially cheap, and the chaos of Roger's army of cavewights on top of Esmer's caesure doesn't deliver the excitement it should.
-By the time we get to the skurj -- the creatures we've been waiting for -- I was too battle-slammed to be much impressed, though they are admittedly nasty beings.
-On top of all this, we get a lazy, carbon-copy repeat of the Giant's mission from the Second Chronicles.
+The problem is that Donaldson brings out too many big guns, and without warning, that they sometimes collapse under their own weight.
+The Insequent are a brilliant creation but have a deus-ex-machina quality that makes the Harrow's vanquishing of the Demondim a non-event.
+The return of the Sandgorgons is a nice touch, but on top of the chaos of Roger's army of cavewights and Esmer's caesure doesn't quite deliver the excitement it should.
+By the time we get to the skurj -- the creatures we've been waiting for -- I was too battle-slammed to be impressed to the extent I should have been, though they are admittedly nasty beings.
+Then we get a carbon-copy repeat of the Giant's mission from the Second Chronicles.
 Longwrath is Cable Seadreamer all over again; Coldspray the First of the Search.
 It's as if Donaldson exhausted himself with all of the grand innovation of the first part of the book and had to coast on sterility to get his second wind in Andelain.

 It's fascinating that the Elohim have always considered the Staff a last resort solution (provided in Findail), or lesser of potential evils, since it constrains Covenant's function in the Arch of Time, thus posing eternal hazards.
 "By wild magic, he came into being," says Infelice, "and by your deeds, he was made weak."
 This disturbingly echoes Roger's argument when he was disguised as Covenant, proving that he spoke at least partial truths about the Staff of Law.
 Even more disturbing is the casual willingness of the Elohim to suffer pollutions like the Sunbane as long as the Arch is secure.
 But as always, there are deeper and riskier truths, even if Linden doesn't really understand them, and the cliffhanger is a wonderful shocker: our hero -- the real thing this time -- is called back into life, leaving the Arch of Time completely undefended.

-Fatal Revenant is thus two novellas in a novel, one as epic and thrilling as The Wounded Land and The One Tree -- and even better than both of these, I think -- the other the weakest thing we've seen from Donaldson since Lord Foul's Bane.
-A schizophrenic volume like this points uncertainly ahead, but with the real Covenant back now, and black chaos approaching, I'm expecting raw, unbridled deliverance.
+Fatal Revenant is thus two novellas in a novel, one as epic and thrilling as The Wounded Land and The One Tree -- and even better than both of these, I think -- the other a bit stale until an incredible climax which atones for the deficiencies.
+Taken as a whole, it's Donaldson's best novel, and points ahead to apocalyptic disaster.
+With the real Covenant back now, and black chaos approaching, I'm expecting raw, unbridled deliverance.

 Against All Things Ending (2010) is best characterized as having a transcendent start, a blow-out finish, and a lot of vacuum in between.
-The vacuum pulls me in in a good way, however, as I'm easily enraptured by inner, tormented redundancies and philosophical bickering.
+The vacuum pulls me in in a good way, however, as I'm easily impressed by inner, tormented redundancies and philosophical bickering.
 The vitriol that has been heaped on this book doesn't terribly surprise me, but most of the perceived weaknesses I count as strengths, though I realize this amounts to little more than saying that Donaldson's writing style happens to feed my self-indulgences, even when out of control.
-While not much happens compared to the previous books, I couldn't put it down, and that's more than I can say for the second half of Fatal Revenant.
+While not much happens compared to the previous books, I still couldn't put it down, and that's more than I can say for Lord Foul's Bane.

 But first things first: Covenant's resurrection.
 It passes brilliantly for a dark version of the Johannine incarnation, the "white gold becoming flesh", and no accolades can do the writing on display justice.
-(Read the full text of the passage here to have your mind blown.)
+(Read the full text of the passage here.)
 To describe Linden's act as one of mad desperation or selfish love would be accurate, but the horror of it doesn't stop Covenant from being awed, as he expects Linden, as always, to transcend herself through abomination.
 And she has only days to act before the end of all things.